 Iterative or Non-Recursive Queries

-Before I begin with iterative or non-recursive queries, it is important to note that all DNS servers must support first support this query in order for it to work.
-When a client is not using a recursive query, and tries to send an iterative query, the DNS server returns the best possible answer to the client.
-Now, this answer can either be the desired name which is resolved or it can also be a referral to a totally different server which can provide the requested data which the client required.
+Before I begin with iterative or non-recursive queries, it is important to note that all DNS servers must support this query first to work.
+When a client is not using a recursive query, and tries to send an iterative query, the DNS server returns the client’s best possible answers.
+This answer can either be the desired name that is resolved, or it can also be a referral to a totally different server that can provide the requested data that the client required.
 And this server is not a part of any old server where it has already requested.
-Referrals work as pointer here.
+Referrals work as a pointer here.
 A queried DNS Server doesn’t try to capture or request an answer from somewhere else, but it will provide you the answer if it already has any by itself.

-In this query, a request is sent via DNS resolver to the DNS server to reply for the the host name along with its IP address.
+In this query, a request is sent via DNS resolver to the DNS server to reply tto the host name andess.
 Thus, here the search for this specific host name needs to be thorough in order to find the correct answer.
 DNS resolvers are just simple applications which questions the DNS Servers for correct answers.

 Types of DNS Servers